DeanoBurrito/northport/README.md

 ![](https://tokei.rs/b1/github/deanoburrito/northport)

 # Northport
-Northport is a monolithic kernel and utilities, targeting x86_64.
-It's booted via the stivale2 protocol (using limine).
+Northport is a monolithic kernel and utilities, targetting x86_64.
+It's booted via the limine boot protocol.

-Limited docs about the kernel and other sub-projects are contained under [`docs/`](docs/), all available in markdown format.
-These are a work in progress, and will be expanded over time (haha).
+There are limited docs about the kernel and supporting libraries under `docs/`, all available in markdown format.
+These are very much WIP, so there may be sections that are unfinished or even missing.

-For instructions on building and running northport, check [here](docs/Building.md).
+For instructions on building and running, check [here](docs/Building.md).
 Down below there's a brief overview of the current feature-set, but for a roadmap of current and planned features, see [here](docs/Roadmap.md).

 # Project Goals
 ## Planned Features